nationalparkservice/imd-ccal/README.md

 **Uses:**

 - Process data into one of the tables in the format accepted by EQuIS
-- Censor values less than or equal to the MDL
+- Censor values less than the MDL and LQL and assign Result_Detection_Condition approriately
-- Raise the J-R flag for observations greater than the MDL but less than or equal to the LQL

 **Limitations:**